AnuraagReddy123/SaveEnvironmentApp/README.md

 The user needs to create an account so that his/her progress can be tracked.
 We have used firebase authentication for registration and sign in purposes.
-The user needs to enter his phone number and he/she will receive and OTP which can be used for authentication and logging the user in.
+The user needs to enter his phone number and he/she will receive an OTP which can be used for authentication and logging the user in.
 The app presents different ways to save money such as by:
 - Saving Electricity
 - Saving Transportation costs